openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 .. note::
   The first version of OpenWISP was written in Ruby.

-  OpenWISP 2 was rewritten in python because Ruby developers are more scarce and this caused the project to stagnate.
+  OpenWISP 2 was rewritten in Python because Ruby developers are more scarce and this caused the project to stagnate.
   The fact that Python is widely used in the networking world was also an important factor in the decision.